Immigrant Visa ProcessLast Updated: August 11, 2014

 Notes on the Immigrant Visa Process

-To begin the immigrant visa process, prospective adoptive parents submit forms and documents to USCIS.
+To begin the immigrant visa petition process, prospective adoptive parents submit forms and documents to USCIS.
 After USCIS reviews the paperwork, a case is assigned to the U.S. Embassy or Consulate in the country where the child resides.
+In some locations, visa issuance will take place at the U.S. Embassy or Consulate in a neighboring country.
 All children adopted abroad require an immigrant visa interview at a U.S. Embassy or Consulate before coming to reside permanently in the United States.
 The Embassy or Consulate schedules the final visa interview once all required documents have been provided.
 The Department of State is committed to processing immigrant visas for adopted children expeditiously.
 Keep in mind, however, that the time required to issue your child's visa will depend on the specific circumstances in his or her country of residence.
 To learn more about the immigrant visa process, review our How to Adopt web page and overviews of the Convention and non-Convention visa processes.

 For questions about other adoption matters, please contact the Office of Children's Issues